nikita-usachev/k8s-logging-efk/README.md

 7. Docker support:

-- EFK: Docker has built in logging driver for Fluentd.
+- EFK: Docker has built-in logging driver for Fluentd.
 - ELK: Requires plugin (filebeat) to read application logs.

 8. Which one to use for Kubernetes?

 - Fluentd has built-in Docker logging driver and parser.
-- Doesn't require extra agent.
+- Doesn't require an extra agent.
-- Less complex and less mistakes.
+- Less complex and fewer mistakes.
-- Fluentd and Kubernetes are both CNCF project.
+- Fluentd and Kubernetes are both CNCF projects.

 CNCF: Cloud Native Computing Foundation